Skip to main content

 Spaces are used for organization-level or infrastructure-level grouping of nodes and people.
 A node can only appear in a single space, while people can have access to multiple spaces.

 The Rooms in a space bring together nodes and people in collaboration areas.
-Rooms can also be used for fine-tuned role based access control.
+Rooms can also be used for fine-tuned role-based access control.

 Virtual nodes

-Netdata’s virtual nodes functionality allows you to define nodes in configuration files and have them be treated as regular nodes in all of the UI, dashboards, tabs, filters etc. For example, you can create a virtual node each for all your Windows machines and monitor them as discrete entities.
+Netdata’s virtual nodes functionality allows you to define nodes in configuration files and have them be treated as regular nodes in all the UI, dashboards, tabs, filters, etc. For example, you can create a virtual node each for all your Windows machines and monitor them as discrete entities.
 Virtual nodes can help you simplify your infrastructure monitoring and focus on the individual node that matters.

-To define your windows server as a virtual node you need to:
+To define your Windows server as a Virtual Node, you need to:

 • Define virtual nodes in /etc/netdata/vnodes/vnodes.conf